aakarsh27/clonepage/README.md

 # creating clones of pages available on figma

-i'll attach the link for reference through which
+i'll attach the link for reference through which i worked